ozekimasaki/cursor-crostini-chromebook-install-script/README.md

 ## 📄 License

-This installation script is provided under the MIT License.
+This installation script is provided under the GPL v3 or later license.
 Cursor AI Editor itself is proprietary software by Anysphere Inc.

 ## ⚠️ Disclaimer